bitwiseworks/python-os2/Doc/library/curses.rst

 .. method:: window.attron(attr)

-   Add attribute *attr* from the "background" set applied to all writes to the current window.
+   Add attribute *attr* to the "background" set applied to all writes to the current window.